A Sapphire This September? #BirthStone

 A bipyramidal sapphire crystal

 Sapphires are dichroic, which means it is made of two colours and is a doubly refractive stone.
 Sapphires come in violetish blue and greenish blue colour range although the former ones are much more valuable.
-Sapphires take a single ray of light and spilt it into two rays, which is why you will see doubling at facet junctions as well.
+Sapphires take a single ray of light and split it into two rays, which is why you will see doubling at facet junctions as well.

 The two colours seen in a sapphire